-The one scary question that comes to mind when making kids birthday cards is: “Will the child love it?”
+The one scary question that comes to mind when making your kids birthday cards is: “Will your child love it?”

-The answer is actually simple but brilliant: in putting the birthday card together, use elements the kids actually love.
+The answer is actually simple but brilliant: in putting the birthday card together, use elements that actually excite your kids.

 In other words, apply their favorite heroes, dolls, princes, princesses, cartoons, comics, and various other characters into the cards.